lennartbrandin/profiling-report/main.typ

     short: "Predictive Profiling",
     long: "Predicting Profiling results",
-    description: "A method of predicting performance based on previous profiles" )
+    description: "A method of predicting performance based on previous profiles" ),
+  (
+    key: "PC",
+    short: "PC",
+    long: "Program Counter",
+    description: "A processor register that stores the pointer to the next instruction" )
 )
 #register-glossary(glossary)